-The Director, Zoning Administrator or Commission shall make an initial decision on a quasi-judicial discretionary permit within 60 days after the application is determined to be complete, or the appropriate time period in compliance with the CEQA time limit requirements, or the appropriate time limit otherwise established by any State or Federal Law, and any applicable time limits that are established in State law (or the application shall be deemed approved, subject to the noticing requirements of Government Code Section 65956).
+The Director, Zoning Administrator or Commission shall make an initial decision on a quasi-judicial discretionary permit within 60 days after the application is determined to be complete, or the appropriate time period in compliance with the CEQA time limit requirements, or the appropriate time limit otherwise established by any State or Federal Law, or the application shall be deemed approved, subject to the noticing requirements of Government Code Section 65956.
 A one-time extension for a period not to exceed an additional 90 days may be provided upon mutual agreement by the Director and the applicant (Government Code 65957).